Cabinet of Andrej Plenković I: Overview

-According to a regular monthly survey of political preferences conducted by Ipsos agency in November 2017, 74% of respondents thought Croatia was moving in a wrong direction, while 20% though opposite.
+According to a regular monthly survey of political preferences conducted by Ipsos agency in November 2017, 74% of respondents thought Croatia was moving in a wrong direction, while 20% thought opposite.
 The level of pessimism was highest since the approval of Plenković's cabinet a year earlier.
 According to the same survey, Government's policies were not supported by 62% of respondents, opposite to 29% who thought differently.